 When I DID start using SEO and keywords in my blog posts, my monthly blog traffic multiplied quickly!

-It takes several weeks to several months before your blog posts start appearing in Google searches for your given keywords.
+It can take several weeks to a few months for your blog posts to start appearing in Google searches.

 Many veteran bloggers will share this one important new blogger tip: start using Pinterest early on!